SuibhneOFoighil/a2-newtech-may-2025-slides/README.md

 ## How to Run the Presentation

 1. Navigate to this directory in your terminal
-2. Run `npm start` to start the HTTP server and open the presentation in your browser
+2. Run `bun start` to start the HTTP server and open the presentation in your browser (or another package mananger like NPM)

 ## Navigation Controls